 It may be that the creation of an enterprise app is your goal.
 If you have some data that you want to visualize, you can prefer an online application over the desktop one.
 Or, for example, there’s a bunch of sensors and detectors, and you want to create a real-time visualization.
 For all these tasks, you can use the Grommet library.

 What You Should Not Forget When Using Third-Party Libraries in React Projects

 Isomorphic applications became pretty popular due to the possibility of using the same code on the client and server sides of an application.
-One of the consequences of such approach is server side rendering that allows getting the significant speed benefits.
-Some third-party libraries don’t allow you using this important feature of React.
+One of the consequences of such an approach is server-side rendering that allows getting significant speed benefits.
+Some third-party libraries don’t allow you to use this important feature of React.

 From this, we can conclude that if you decide to use React for one of your projects and get all possible benefits from it, you should either have a team of high qualified react developers in your IT department or prefer a react team of a proficient web development company.

 As you can see, there are different types of existing React libraries that can help you with working on various types of projects.
 If you share a vision of Google and prefer Material Design, there’s a library for you.
 If data visualization is your aim, there’s a library for you, too.